harrislapiroff/chromamine.com/src/posts/get-notifications-for-all-card-transactions.md

 1. see in-the-moment if someone billed you the wrong amount at the moment of a sale, and
 2. notice fraudulent transactions *immediately*.

 Noticing fraudulent transactions as soon as possible is of particular importance.
 Credit card fraud is common.
 Fraud liability protections in the U.S. are very friendly to consumers – a maximum of $50 liability, by federal law.
 Worth noting: *debit card liability protections are much less good*.
 But in both cases, receiving maximum protection requires reporting the fraud to the card issuer promptly.
 (Read more on [NerdWallet][], because I'm not an expert.)
-Regularly reviewing your bank statements is a way to ense you do that, but I'm not as consistent at it as I am at checking my phone notifications.
+Regularly reviewing your bank statements is one good way to catch fraud, but I’m not as consistent at that as I am at checking my phone notifications.

 [NerdWallet]: https://www.nerdwallet.com/article/credit-cards/credit-card-vs-debit-card-safer-online-purchases